ukendt-gruppe/whoKnows/docs/MANDATORY_II.md

 # How are you DevOps?

-We havetried to work with as many DevOps principles as possible throughout the semester.
+We have tried to work with as many DevOps principles as possible throughout the semester.
 It has been both rewarding and challenging - skewing a bit towards the latter

 ## Collaboration